The Secret to Being Really Good at Doing Anything: "BASICS"

 Article by: AP @Tradecraft USA

-When it comes to skill performance – it doesn’t matter who you are, where you are, or what you want to do; the secret to being effective is the application of the basics.
-Written as a formula, this concept is expressed as: Performance = Objective x Basics.
+When it comes to skill performance — it doesn't matter who you are, where you are, or what you're trying to accomplish; the key to being effective is the application of the basics.
+Written as a formula, this concept can be expressed as: Performance = Objective x Basics.
 It is relevant to any subject or skill.

-Here is a brief overview that outlines what basics are and why you should adhere to them:
+Here is a brief overview of what basics are and why it's important to adhere to them:

 What are basics?

-Basics are sets of facts and principles that build upon each other to CAUSE specific effects, outcomes, or results.
+Basics are sets of facts and principles that build upon one another to CAUSE specific effects, outcomes, or results.

 Why are basics important?

-In addition to producing desired results, basics significantly enhance the adaptability and durability of skill performance because they are:
+In addition to causing a desired outcome, the basics of a skill significantly enhance the adaptability and durability of skill performance because they are:

 • Not influenced by variables